 Hike, run or bike the Iron Hill Loop Trail at Red Top Mountain State Park, exploring a scenic lake peninsula and quiet cove on Allatoona Lake, just north of Atlanta.

 This scenic adventure explores the meandering shoreline of Lake Allatoona on the southern end of Red Top Mountain State Park in North Georgia.
 And though it’s around half of the distance compared to the popular Homestead Loop at Red Top Mountain, the Iron Hill Loop packs easily double the scenic lakeside beauty in a fraction of the length.
 It’s a view-packed trail, catching view after stunning lake view throughout the hike.

-The wide, gravel trail departs the trailhead (view maps and driving directions), following a short spur to the Iron Hill Loop and veering right to hike the Iron Hill loop counterclockwise.
-The blue-blazed trail winds through a young deciduous forest, steadily declining in elevation, in its approach of the lake.
+A wide, gravel trail departs westbound from the trailhead (view maps and driving directions), following a short spur to the Iron Hill Loop and veering right to hike the loop counterclockwise.
+The hike follows blue trail blazes, winding through a young hardwood forest and steadily descending elevation to the shore of Lake Allatoona.

 Lake Allatoona’s shoreline is especially beautiful in the evening as the sun begins to dip towards the horizon.
-The golden cast of the afternoon sun filters through the tree leaves on the trail and begins to reflect a colorful cast on the lake’s calm surface.
+The golden cast of the afternoon sun filters through the tree leaves on the trail and reflects a colorful cast on the lake’s calm surface.

-If you stay for sunset, remember that the park locks the Iron Loop trailhead gate at dark, so be sure to give plenty of time to return to the trailhead before twilight ends.
-The Iron Hill trail hikes to follow the Iron Hill loop counter-clockwise, exploring the shore of a second cove before turning to loop back to the trailhead at 3.3 miles.
-The hike here is nearly all uphill, climbing steadily to reach the parking area at 3.8 miles.
+If you stay for sunset, remember that the park locks the trailhead gate at dark; be sure to give plenty of time to return to the trailhead before twilight ends.
+Departing the peninsula, the hike continues to follow the Iron Hill loop counter-clockwise, exploring the shore of a second cove.
+The hike’s final stretch to return to the trailhead is nearly all uphill.
+After climbing steadily, the trail reaches the parking area at 3.8 miles, completing the adventure.